ionutbalosin/ecommerce-app/README.md

 ./debezium-register-postgres.sh
 ```

+Once the PostgreSQL connector is successfully registered, it reads the log and produces events for row-level INSERT, UPDATE, and DELETE operations, emitting events to the Kafka topic (in this case to the `ecommerce-product-cdc-topic`).

 ### Services overview via UI

 Open a browser and navigate to http://localhost:26060 to access the Traefik UI (it shows endpoints, routes, services, etc.).